DBRepo-Project/dbrepo/SECURITY.md

 ## Coordinated disclosure

-Please allow reasonable time for triage, remediation, release preparation, and operator notification before public disclosure.
+Give maintainers reasonable time to triage, fix, release, and notify operators before public disclosure.

-When a vulnerability is confirmed, maintainers will coordinate with the reporter on scope, remediation, release timing, and disclosure.
+When a vulnerability is confirmed, maintainers will confirm the scope, prepare a fix, plan the release, and coordinate disclosure with the reporter.
 Security fixes are usually published as part of a regular or patch release, depending on severity and urgency.

 ## Development practices